-You file a claim for long-term disability benefits under your employer provided policy.
+You file a claim for long-term disability benefits under your employer-provided policy.
 You get a letter back from the insurance company saying – “Sorry, your condition is a pre-existing condition, so we don’t cover you.”

 Here’s the thing - most long-term disability policies contain a clause that allows the insurance company to deny you benefits on the basis that a "pre-existing" condition exists.

-Disability Insurance companies search for all ways to deny your claim and if you were treated, attended a physician or was prescribed drugs for before coverage applied or during an excluded period – your claim will likely be “pre-existing.”
+Disability Insurance companies search for all ways to deny your claim and if you were treated, attended a physician, or were prescribed drugs for before coverage applied or during an excluded period – your claim will likely be “pre-existing.”

-If the person was applying for disability benefits on the basis of lower back pain as a result of a herniated disc and severe pain, but had attended physiotherapy, attended a doctor and reported back pain or received a prescription for pain medication during the exclusion period, the insurer can use this information to deny benefits, even if it was one visit to the doctor in the previous year.
+If the person was applying for disability benefits on the basis of lower back pain as a result of a herniated disc and severe pain but had attended physiotherapy, attended a doctor and reported back pain or received a prescription for pain medication during the exclusion period, the insurer can use this information to deny benefits, even if it was one visit to the doctor in the previous year.

 The pre-existing exclusion clause is a hurdle that you have to face when applying for disability benefits soon after coverage has started.
 An experienced lawyer can help you to understand the claims process and work with you to determine whether or not the disability is caused by a pre-existing illness or injury.